chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/undead/ghost.md

 aliases: ["Ghost"]
 ---
 # Ghost
 *Source: Monster Manual p.
-147, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+147, Tales from the Yawning Portal, Eberron: Rising from the Last War, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 A ghost is the soul of a once-living creature, bound to haunt a specific location, creature, or object that held significance to it in its life.